john-v3/Compiler/readme.txt

 NOTE: To run this program on a linux system, ensure that you have the GCC GNU C compiler.

+To see full language requirements, please examine HW4 PL0

 How to run this program:
 1. Open a command prompt (Windows OS) or a terminal (Linux).